nicho-n/techno-playlist-generator/README.md

+# Overview
-- Scrapes some of my favorite techno stations in a polite way to create a list of songs I missed.
+Scrapes some of my favorite techno stations in a polite way to create a list of songs I missed.
 One script creates the text file, the other uploads the songs to a spotify playlist.
 Turn both scripts on and they will continuously upload new techno songs to a spotify playlist.
 You'd need to populate your own CLIENT_ID and SECRET_ID found in the developer dashboard for Spotify.